 1. Kick up your heels at a fais do-do.

 You know it when you hear it: Cajun music is the lively, irresistibly danceable counterpart to the region’s spicy cuisine.
-The upbeat sounds of fiddles, accordions and acoustic guitars ring throughout the dancehalls and restaurants of south Louisiana, and if you spend even just a little time down there, you’re sure to find a party known as the fais do-do (pronounced (fay doe doe).
-Grab a glass of Abita beer at the Jolly Inn in Houma or Fred's in Mamou before getting down, or show up at the World Championship Gumbo Cookoff in New Iberia to see one of the state’s largest fais do-dos.
-Learn how to speak Cajun.
+The upbeat sounds of fiddles, accordions and acoustic guitars ring throughout the dancehalls and restaurants of south Louisiana, and if you spend even just a little time down there, you’re sure to find a party known as the fais do-do (pronounced fay doe doe).
+Grab a glass of Abita beer at the Jolly Inn in Houma or head to Fred's Lounge in Mamou for authentic Cajun music.
+Don't miss the Blue Moon Saloon in Lafayette for live music and great dancing. the World Championship Gumbo Cookoff in New Iberia to see one of the state’s largest fais do-dos.
+Get the guide to live music venues across Louisiana.

-2. Cajun food: Eat like the locals eat.
+2. Cajun food: Eat what the locals eat.

 4. Visit Lafayette.

 Louisiana’s fourth largest city is also the capital of Acadiana.
 Set smack in the middle of Cajun Country, Lafayette is a town well known for its restaurants (the city is said to have more per capita than anywhere else in the nation), a claim bolstered by AAA Southern Traveler, which once named Lafayette the “tastiest town in the South.”
 Discover Lafayette restaurants.

 There are great driving tours around this part of the state.
 The Creole Nature Trail All-American Road is 180 miles of remote highway spanning southwest Louisiana, and visitors to its website can download free maps and audio tours.
 The America’s Wetland Birding Trail is a driving tour that takes visitors to sites across 22 southern Louisiana parishes, where visitors can see birds on their way to nesting grounds in South America (or on their way back).